-Increasing in popularity throughout Hudson Valley are wineries.
+Increasing in popularity throughout Hudson Valley New York Real Estate are wineries.
 In fact, the annual Hudson Valley Wine and Food Fest takes place in Rhinebeck, Dutchess County.
 Have some fun and sharpen your “Five Ss” (see, swirl, sniff, sip, savor) at a wine tasting.
 Swedish Hill Winery in Saratoga Springs, Cascade Mountain Winery & Restaurant in Amenia, Millbrook Vineyards & Winery in Millbrook, and the Hudson-Chatham Winery in Columbia County are popular destinations.

 Despite the intimacy and attraction of smaller towns, and your preference of biking scenic and peaceful byways, maybe you’re not ready to commit to the country.
 No worries.

 Metro North runs from Dutchess to Westchester Counties.
 As part of the MTA subway system, you’ll be set for year-round hassle-free commuting.
 If Amtrak’s your preference, head north and keep your eyes on the beautiful Hudson, where soon you’ll see impressive West Point Academy, and the mighty Catskills.